-A request for debarment may be initiated by the state entity's APO/CUPO; SPD staff Procedure A request for department may be minuted by the state of Georgia Office of Inspector General, member; or a representative of the State of Georgia Office of Inspector General, State Ethics Commission or other applicable state entity.
+A request for debarment may be initiated by the state entity's APO/CUPO; SPD staff rocedure member; or a representative of the State of Georgia Office of Inspector General, State Ethics Commission or other applicable state entity.
 A request for debarment must be submitted in writing along with supporting documentation to the State Purchasing Division Deputy Commissioner requesting debarment action against a supplier where the causes of debarment stated above are met.